ankeesler/anwork/doc/FEATURE.md

 ## Infrastructure
 - Can we mandate that protocol buffer classes are named accordingly?
+- Add some sort of gradle dependency on protoc so that users don't have to download this binary?

 ## Journaling
 - Implement the Journaled methods on TaskManager.